ewang2002/ewang2002/README.md

   - I like playing Minecraft and (occasionally) [Realm of the Mad God](https://www.realmofthemadgod.com/).
   - I also enjoy solving [Advent of Code](https://adventofcode.com/) puzzles.
 You can find some of my solutions [here](https://github.com/ewang2002/AdventOfCode).
   - I'm a fan of breaking things, like my own programs ~~or WebReg~~.
-  - I'm typing up [notes](https://github.com/ewang2002/ClassNotes) in [LaTeX](https://www.latex-project.org/) for some of my classes at UCSD.

 ---